Manfred Weber

-Cables and connectors are typically the weakest part of a measuring system.
+Cables and connectors are typically the weakest link of a measuring chain.

-In our sensor data sheets you find recommendations for suitable cables for each accelerometer.
+In our sensor data sheets you find recommendations for suitable cables.

 As a rule, the cable length of sensors with charge output should not exceed 10 m.